ansonshengit/Query-In-Place/README.md

 select name, municipality  from s3object s where municipality = 'Las Vegas'
 ```

-3. Launch the pre-created cloud 9 environment on AWS in us-east-1 region.
+3. Launch the pre-created cloud 9 environment on AWS in us-west-2 Oregon region.

 4. Review the python script provided in this repository, "s3-select-compare-small.py" and "s3-select-compare-large.py".